amejia49/twitter-feed/README.md

 React Frontend, Node Backend -- Utilizes Redux for state

 To run locally
-1. npm install
-2. create a folder called config in root directory and add the twitter.js file I supplied, or supply own credentials.
-Should appear as such..
+First create a folder called config in root directory and add the twitter.js file I supplied, or supply own credentials.
+Should appear as such

   ```javascript
   //config/twitter.js